GP2X: Specifications

 The ARM940T was used by GPH's implementation of Linux to control video processing.
 Using the 940T core in Linux for other tasks apart from video processing is difficult but possible.
 Accessing the hardware directly makes it easier to use both CPUs.

 The F-200 version of the GP2X hardware replaced the joystick with a directional pad and added a touchscreen.

 Expandability

-The GP2X had an expansion "EXT" port on the base of the unit into which a range of special cables (for USB host, TV-out etc.) or break out box could be plugged, allowing four USB devices to be connected to and used with the GP2X directly.
+The GP2X had an expansion "EXT" port on the base of the unit into which a range of special cables (for USB host, TV-out via S-Video or Composite, etc.) or break out box could be plugged, allowing four USB devices to be connected to and used with the GP2X directly.
 The only thing limiting what can be used through this interface is the availability of drivers.

 The connector used to expand the GP2X is hard to come by on its own but it is used with a few other devices.
 The Samsung e810/e730 and LG U8110/20/30/36/38 mobile telephone data cables, along with the official GP2X TV-Out adapter are suitable connectors.

 This connector isn't proprietary; the specifications of this connector are fully open, encouraging home cable construction.